-It is August, and as public schools throughout North Carolina are preparing for the start of the school year, and many are still seeking qualified candidates to fill vacant teaching, support, and administrative positions.
+It is August, and as public schools throughout North Carolina are preparing for the start of the school year, many are still seeking qualified candidates to fill vacant teaching, support, and administrative positions.
 So, how does the public school job market look this year?
-Read this week’s CommenTerry to find out.
+How does the number of job vacancies compare to August 2013?

-As of this morning, the North Carolina Public Schools Application System (NCPSAS) listed over 1,300 traditional public school job openings.
-(Charter school jobs are not posted on the site.)
-Approximately 775 of the vacancies were licensed teaching positions, which is good news for recent college graduates and teachers who want to transfer to other schools.
+As of this morning, the North Carolina Public Schools Application System (NCPSAS) listed nearly 1,300 traditional public school job openings.
+Approximately 700 of the vacancies were licensed teaching positions, which is good news for recent college graduates and teachers who want to transfer to other schools.

 The following is a more specific breakdown of the vacancies:

 The state application system does not include job listings for charter schools and a number of public school districts in the state.
 The two largest systems in North Carolina, the Wake County Public School System (WCPSS) and the Charlotte-Mecklenburg Schools (CMS), maintain their own job listing and application systems.
 Currently, WCPSS has 150 positions for licensed teachers listed, which represents about 50 fewer positions than were listed at this time last year.
 CMS has nearly 300 instructional vacancies listed on their job board website, which is nearly double the number of positions available at this time last year.

 At this point, it is impossible to tell whether districts have had a difficult time recruiting teachers for vacant positions or will have a net increase or decrease in staff compared to previous school years.
-Several factors, including student enrollment, the allocation of local and federal education dollars, and programmatic decisions — play a role.
-As such, be skeptical of Chicken Littles, and their enablers in the media, who predict mass layoffs and unprecedented teacher turnover.
+Several factors, including student enrollment, the allocation of local and federal education dollars, and programmatic decisions, play a role.

 Facts and Stats